Religion in Białystok: History

 In the years 1918-1939, the garrison churches were taken away from the Orthodox community of Białystok and turned into Catholic churches.
 In 1919, as part of the revindication action, the church in Starosielce and Dojlidy (districts of the city) was taken by the state authorities.
 The Catholic Church made efforts to take over the church of St. Mary Magdalene.
 In 1937, the church of St. Resurrection of Christ, and the building material was intended for the construction of the fence of the St. Roch's Church.
 As a result of these activities, only two Orthodox churches remained in Białystok, including the St. Nicholas the Wonderworker, which was built in the years 1843-1846.

 At the end of the 70s and early 80s Representatives of "Solidarity" movement also tried to establish cooperation with the authorities of the Orthodox Church, because in Białystok Orthodox believers were the largest social group right after Catholics.
 The authorities of Solidarity organization made their first official contact with the Orthodox curia in Białystok on December 13, 1980.
-During the meeting, it was proposed that the Church solicit the state authorities to introduce broadcasting services on the radio, legal sanctioning days off on Orthodox holidays and celebrating the Eucharist (Divine Liturgy) for the intention of those who died in 1970 on the coast.
-Archbishop Nikanor reacted with restraint to the proposed proposal, claiming that the right to resolve all major problems of the Orthodox Church in Poland belongs to the superior authorities and the Office for Religious Affairs.
-This, however, did not discourage the management of the MKZ and soon, on January 6, 1981 (on the Orthodox Christmas Eve), they established a second contact with the Orthodox Church.
-Chairman Jerzy Prajzner, Jerzy Zegarski and Leszek Sławiński visited the Diocese of Bialystok-Gdansk, expressing their support and the need to broadcast Orthodox services on the local radio station.
-Jerzy Prajzner also expressed his support for the construction of an Orthodox church in Wygoda district in Białystok.
+During the meeting, it was proposed that the Church solicit the state authorities to introduce broadcasting services on the radio and legal sanctioning days off on Orthodox holidays.
+Archbishop Nikanor reacted with restraint to the proposal, claiming that the right to resolve all major problems of the Orthodox Church in Poland belongs to the superior authorities and the Office for Religious Affairs.
+Solidarity members were not satisfied and on January 6, 1981 Chairman Jerzy Prajzner, Jerzy Zegarski and Leszek Sławiński visited the Diocese of Bialystok-Gdansk, expressing their support and the need to broadcast Orthodox services on the local radio station and expressed support for the construction of an Orthodox church in Wygoda district in Białystok.